Threat, Vulnerability, and Risk: What’s the Difference?

 Risk is the likelihood of a threat exploiting a vulnerability and causing harm.
 It represents the potential loss or damage associated with a specific threat.

 Organizations employ risk management processes and methodologies to identify, evaluate, and prioritize security risks.
-Risk assessment is the systematic identification of potential cybersecurity threats, vulnerabilities and their associated impacts; and risk assessment is one of the most important parts of risk management.
-Risk assessment helps organizations to understand their security posture, prioritize resources, and make informed decisions regarding risk mitigation.
+Risk assessment is one of the most important parts of risk management.
+It is the systematic identification of possible cybersecurity threats, vulnerabilities, and their associated potential impacts.
+Risk assessment helps organizations understand their security posture, prioritize resources, and make informed decisions about risk mitigation.

 How to Calculate Threat, Vulnerability, and Risk